Vahidpro/clean-code-notes/README.md

 > An ounce of prevention is worth a pound of cure.

- You should name a variable using the same care with which you name a first-born child.
+ You should name a variable using the same care with which you name a firstborn child.

  **Design as a process, not a static endpoint.**
+ Of course you have been impeded by bad code.
+So then why did you write it?